zNoah-1/HuskiGame-Core/README.md

 # Execution plan
 I plan to finish the scope list and set it as "beta release", create a minigame plugin and if I feel like I should add it to the core instead, I'll add those features on it.
 May recode in the future to improve readability (Code is a mess), not sure if add BungeeMode version into the recode.

+# What does dev phase means?
+Means that it's currently not ready for use.
+Some method names and classes may change names in this phase.
+As well as how the core behaves or treats a task.